bulentbozdag/nervos-testnet/README.md

 ]

-Gitcoin: 4) Issue An SUDT Token On Layer 1 And Deposit It To Layer 2
+:point_right: Gitcoin: 4) Issue An SUDT Token On Layer 1 And Deposit It To Layer 2

 1-A link to the Layer 1 address you funded on the Testnet Explorer: https://explorer.nervos.org/aggron/address/ckt1qyqr0ue8xd08g4n9thyrrrkuvhrtjet29rwsvfpkl0